chandru89new/code.druchan.com/contents/text-justification.md

 ---
-title: "Justifying a paragraph of text — Part 1"
+title: "Justifying a paragraph of text: Part 1"
 date: 2023-06-06
 slug: text-justify
-ignore: true
+# ignore: true
 ---

 Following-up on the [leetcode stuff I was doing recently](/int-to-roman), I